ionutbarau/hr-management/README.md

 # hr-management

 An example of a project which uses Spring, REST, SOAP, JMS, JPA, MYSQL, MongoDB.
-Some soft of client will be devleloped with Spring MVC in this module
+Some sort of client will be developed with Spring MVC in this module

 Another separate client will be developed in AngularJS (hr-client).